Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [seekport](http://www.seekport.com/): The interface is in German but it supports searching in English just fine.
 The default language is selected by your locale.
 It's really good considering its small index; it hasn't heard of less common terms (e.g. "Seirdy"), but it's able to find relevant results in other tests.
 - [Exalead](https://www.exalead.com/search/): slow, quality is hit-and-miss.
 Its indexer claims to crawl the DMOZ directory, which has since shut down and been replaced by the [Curlie](https://curlie.org) directory.
 No relevant results for "Oppenheimer" and some other history-related queries.
 Allows submitting individual URLs for indexing, but requires solving a Google reCAPTCHA and entering an email address.
 - [ExactSeek](https://www.exactseek.com/): small index, disproportionately dominated by big sites.
 Failed multiple tests.
 Allows submitting individual URLs for crawling, but requires entering an email address and receiving a newsletter.
 Webmaster tools seem to heavily push for paid <abbr title="search-engine optimization">SEO</abbr> options.
 It also powers SitesOnDisplay and [Blog-search.com](https://blog-search.com).
-- [sengine.info](https://www.sengine.info/): only shows domains, not individual pages.
-Developed by netEstate GmbH, which specializes in content extraction for inprints and job ads.
-Also has a German-only version available.
 - [Infotiger](https://alpha.infotiger.com/): A small index that seems to find relevant results.
 It allows site submission for English and German pages.
 It also features a "similarity" search to query pages similar to a given link, with mixed results.
 - [Kozmonavt](https://kozmonavt.ml/): Has a small index of almost 5 million sites.
 If I want to find the website for a certain project, Kozmonavt works well (provided its index has crawled said website).
 It works poorly for learning things and finding general information.
 I cannot recommend it for anything serious since it lacks contact information, a privacy policy, or any other information about the org/people who made it.
 Discovered in the seirdy.one access logs.
 - [Burf.co](https://burf.co/): Very small index, but seems fine at ranking more relevant results higher.
 Allows site submission without any extra steps.